ffangsong/VGG/README.md

-# VGG Implemented using tensorflow
+# VGG Implementation using tensorflow